jaksonlabs/jakson/book/jakson-devdocs/latest/src/carbon-api/carbon-overview.md

 Similar to both [UBJSON](http://www.ubjson.org) and [BSON](www.bsonspec.org), binary strings can be stored in Carbon records either as fields in arrays or values in objects.

-For instance, when storing a PNG-formatted image inside an array, [UBJSON](http://www.ubjson.org) and [BSON](www.bsonspec.org) store the raw binary string as-is without any further information.
+For instance, when storing a PNG-formatted image inside an array, [UBJSON](http://www.ubjson.org) and [BSON](www.bsonspec.org) store the raw binary string_buffer as-is without any further information.
 How, if, and where the actual data type is stored in a [BSON](www.bsonspec.org) file or [UBJSON](http://www.ubjson.org) file is delegated to the user.

-In contrast to both alternatives, Carbon has a well-defined process for that, which bundles type information directly to the user-defined binary string in an space-efficient way.
-In a nutshell, a binary string is stored as a tuple containing a type annotation and the raw binary string.
-The type annotation is either one constant integer that represents the Internet Media Type (*MIME* type), or a character string in case of an user-defined data type if the MIME type is unknown.
+In contrast to both alternatives, Carbon has a well-defined process for that, which bundles type information directly to the user-defined binary string_buffer in an space-efficient way.
+In a nutshell, a binary string_buffer is stored as a tuple containing a type annotation and the raw binary string_buffer.
+The type annotation is either one constant integer that represents the Internet Media Type (*MIME* type), or a character string_buffer in case of an user-defined data type if the MIME type is unknown.

-The benefit of allowing user-defined data types and storing the type information near the raw binary string is, that a system using Carbon is able to be extended towards support of particular user-defined types which are not natively supported by the system, such as image types, audio types, or mathematical types, such as matrices.
+The benefit of allowing user-defined data types and storing the type information near the raw binary string_buffer is, that a system using Carbon is able to be extended towards support of particular user-defined types which are not natively supported by the system, such as image types, audio types, or mathematical types, such as matrices.

 ## More Details